RandomlyFish/reddit-api/README.md

 const options = {limit: 5};
 redditClientApi.getPosts(options).then(response => {
-    console.log(response.response); // Logs out an array of objects with all the posts });
+    console.log(response.data); // Logs out an array of objects with all the posts });
 ```
 <br>